RWTH-HPC/CMake-gitinfo/README.md

   For packaging a `.version` file should be added, containing the output of `git describe --tags` of the packed git version.

+  If even no `.version` file could be found, the version won't be set and may be empty.
+Like in `find_package` you may add the `REQUIRED` parameter to `git_version_info`, so it will print an error message instead of a warning, which will stop the execution of `CMake`.

 ## Contribute

 Anyone is welcome to contribute.
 Simply fork this repository, make your changes **in an own branch** and create a pull-request for your change.
 Please do only one change per pull-request.